Welcome to viewpoint

 Read more about how you can drive a commitment to sustainability at work:

 While we reflect on our learns from 2024, it’s time to plan for the year ahead.
-Artificial intelligence, remote working opportunities and skills development – what can we expect from the workplace in 2025?
+Artificial intelligence, remote working opportunities and skills development – what can we expect from the workplace trends 2025?

 Technological advancement continues to dominate the headlines, leaving many curious and apprehensive over the tasks, or even roles, AI will soon be able to perform.
 Meanwhile, more CEOs expect employees back in the office five days a week.